yerhu01/linux-device-drivers/README.md

 This module implements a driver for an I2C device which offers the functionality of an I2C Nunchuk.

 ## Custom Device Tree
-To let the Linux kernel handle the new device on the **BeagleBone Black**, the description of this device was added into the board device tree which can be found in the corresponding [patch file] (nunchuk/0001-Add-i2c1-and-nunchuk-nodes-in-dts.patch).
+To let the Linux kernel handle the new device on the **BeagleBone Black**, the description of this device was added into the board device tree which can be found in the corresponding [patch file](nunchuk/0001-Add-i2c1-and-nunchuk-nodes-in-dts.patch).

 In particular, the second I2C bus (i2c1) is enabled and configured with the Nunchuk device declared as a child node at address 52 and communication frequency of 100KHz (coming from the Wii Nunchuk specification).